-The local brewery that started it all, Young Master began as 2013 ended, with a simple mission: to craft distinctive beer.
+Local brewery Young Master began as 2013 ended, with a simple mission: to craft distinctive beer.
 In this, they’ve undoubtedly succeeded with their renowned beer found all over Hong Kong that is deemed a fine fit for premium hotels like the Four Seasons and Mandarin Oriental, with a host of collaborations on exclusive lagers for several of them, including Dockyard, a beer designed for the Kerry Hotel’s new dining space.
 Their eclectic mix of beers ranges from classic to more off-piste concoctions – like their salted-lime brew Cha Chaan Teng Gose – and experimental flavours set by the seasons.

 Director Kingson Kok tells us what keeps Young Master chugging along, “When the founder, Rohit Dugar, moved to Hong Kong six years ago, he realised that there was no good, fresh, local craft options at the time.
 Being an avid home brewer himself, he decided to quit his day job and take on this challenge to pioneer the local craft brewing scene by opening a production brewery.

 The rise has come from a mixture of things, one being that this is something new and trendy and, of course, tastes good.
 The large number of expats here has also helped to boost this trend as they are often more familiar with craft from their home countries.
 There is much less of a travel time and carbon footprint from grain to glass for us local breweries as compared to the imported beers, which means the beers should also taste fresher.